twkakbar/dumbflix-backend/README.md

-How to setup database :
+How to setup databases :
 - Setup database with sequelize
 - Import database dumbflix.sql